 Think of this like paying your bills.
 If you live in rented accommodation and have your bills included, you don’t need to worry about the individual cost of each utility.
 However, bills can become harder to manage if you need to sort out your water, heating, and electricity separately.

 To avoid the hassle, we recommend using a hosting provider that takes care of updates for you.
-Bluehost came top of our hosting research for WordPress websites, offering one-click installs and automated updates.
+Bluehost came top of our hosting research for WordPress websites, offering one-click installs and automated daily updates.

 The same applies for your website’s security.
 With Shopify, you get an SSL certificate included in each plan which protects you and your site’s visitors data.
 This is yet another thing you will have to research and pay for individually with WordPress.

 Shopify vs WordPress: Ongoing Maintenance & Security – Winner

 Shopify maintains its dominance over WordPress, winning the ongoing maintenance round.
 Shopify and WordPress are both striving to make their platform perfect so updates are inevitable – the difference is you need to keep on top of WordPress’ updates, while Shopify’s don’t require a second thought.

 Shopify’s customer help is second to none.
 You can receive 24/7 help in a variety of ways, including by phone, email, live chat, and via Shopify’s onsite Help Center.